-Heather Welles represents clients in complex litigation and transactions and provides regulatory and strategic advice, with a particular focus on water and public law and policy issues.
-She has drafted briefs in federal and state trial and appellate courts, including the US Supreme Court, and in ADR settings on a range of subjects, including federal constitutional law, federal courts and jurisdictional issues, statutory interpretation, water law, contracts, and trademark law.
-Heather is a core member of the firm’s water practice, representing clients in industries including public agencies, agriculture, energy, private equity, and environmental conservation.
-She regularly speaks on water law and related issues.
+Heather Welles focuses her practice on complex litigation and appeals, with a particular focus on water and public law issues.
+She has drafted briefs in federal and state trial and appellate courts, including the US Supreme Court, on a range of subjects, including federal constitutional law, federal courts and jurisdictional issues, statutory interpretation, water law, land use, contracts, and trademark law.
+Heather is a core member of the firm’s water practice, representing clients in areas including public agencies, agriculture, energy, private equity, and environmental conservation.
 Heather also maintains an active pro bono practice focused on civil rights and impact litigation.

-Prior to joining O’Melveny, Heather completed two federal appellate clerkships, most recently for the Honorable David S. Tatel on the DC Circuit Court of Appeals, and previously for the Honorable William A. Fletcher on the Ninth Circuit Court of Appeals.
+Prior to joining O’Melveny, Heather served as a law clerk for the Honorable David S. Tatel on the DC Circuit Court of Appeals and the Honorable William A. Fletcher on the Ninth Circuit Court of Appeals.

 Honors & Awards

 - Member of the team recognized as Environment/Natural Resources Litigation Firm of the Year by Benchmark Litigation California (2019)

 - US District Court, Central District of California

 - University of California at Berkeley, J.D.: Thelen Marrin Prize for Academic Excellence (best academic record in graduating class); Order of the Coif; Editor in Chief, Ecology Law Quarterly; Landis Prize (most accomplished research paper in water or local government law); American Jurisprudence Awards for best exam in Constitutional Law, Contracts, Water Law, and Land Use Law

 - University of California at San Diego, B.A., Political Science